Analyzing Compass Diversified (CODI) and Its Competitors

 |$38.98 million

-34.0% of Compass Diversified shares are owned by institutional investors.
-Comparatively, 62.1% of shares of all “Household furniture” companies are owned by institutional investors.
-2.7% of Compass Diversified shares are owned by insiders.
-Comparatively, 9.3% of shares of all “Household furniture” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+34.0% of Compass Diversified shares are held by institutional investors.
+Comparatively, 62.1% of shares of all “Household furniture” companies are held by institutional investors.
+2.7% of Compass Diversified shares are held by company insiders.
+Comparatively, 9.3% of shares of all “Household furniture” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

 Analyst Ratings

-This is a summary of current ratings and price targets for Compass Diversified and its rivals, as provided by MarketBeat.
+This is a breakdown of recent recommendations for Compass Diversified and its peers, as reported by MarketBeat.

 |Sell Ratings